For thriving flora & fauna

 Our treasured species are under threat due to introduced predators such as possums and mustelids, with an estimated 68,000 native birds killed by them every night across Aotearoa.

 Predator Free Whangārei is a collaborative project which aims to eliminate these introduced predators in the area and builds on decades of dedicated and successful community predator control.
-We’re excited to be among one of New Zealand’s first mainland programmes of its kind.

 In our 5-year plan (until 2025), we aim to: